Build your Business School Network as an Applicant

 If you don’t consider social media to be another way to build your business school network and strengthen your candidacy, you may be missing out on a great opportunity that other MBA applicants will most certainly take advantage of.

-Visit campus and go out of your way to meet specific students in person whenever possible.
-If you’re interested in finance, ask someone to introduce you to the head of the finance club.
-Find out who is running the women’s association if you’re a female candidate targeting that school.
+As soon as it’s allowed, visit campus in person and go out of your way to meet specific students in person whenever possible.
+For example, if you’re interested in finance, ask someone to introduce you to the head of the finance club.
+Also, find out who is running the women’s association if you’re a female candidate targeting that school.

 Call the admissions office and ask to be connected to a student who is doing something you want to do, such as pursuing your dream entrepreneurial goals or concentrating on green business practices.
 Admissions should be able to hook you up with like-minded individuals who can help you understand how the school can serve your goals.